Bureau of Prisons:

 Agency Affected: Department of Justice

 Comments: We found that the Bureau of Prisons (BOP) had not evaluated the effectiveness of the equipment it provides to its officers to ensure their safety.
 As a result, we recommended that the Attorney General direct the Director of BOP to leverage BOP's existing data systems--known as TRUINTEL and SENTRY--and the institutional expertise available through the National Institutes of Justice and Corrections (NIJ and NIC), as appropriate, to assess the impact of the equipment it provides or could provide to its officers in better protecting them in a range of settings and scenarios.
 In response, BOP began a pilot in August 2012 in which they will allow officers in certain positions at select high-security facilities to carry pepper spray, and will assess the impact of the use of this pepper spray on officer safety.
 Specifically, in August 2012, BOP reported that its Office of Research and Evaluation (ORE) will conduct a study to evaluate the impact that the use of the pepper spray has on the injury rate and response time of staff responding to an emergency, using data from TRUINTEL and medical reports.
 To fully address our recommendation, BOP needs to conduct the study of the pilot program.
-According to BOP, the pepper spray pilot program will end in August 2013, and the evaluation will likely be completed six months to one year after the pilot has ended.
+According to BOP, its staff are compiling the data necessary to evaluate the pilot, and BOP anticipates that its study will be completed in the summer of 2014.